-The generation of the Allowed NSSAI (and correspondingly the Rejected S-NSSAIs) in the AMF or NSSF should take into account the local configuration with the preferred frequency band(s) per S-NSSAI.

-With respect to the cell selection procedure, the UE may first create a Requested NSSAI (e.g. based on the Configured NSSAI) to be included in the Registration Request message.
-The UE may then consider the list of target carrier frequencies for the S-NSSAI values included in the Requested NSSAI.
-If there are more than one S-NSSAIs in the Requested NSSAI, the UE may prioritize the S-NSSAIs, and consequently, prioritize the carrier frequencies to be used for cell selection.
+With respect to the cell selection procedure in Idle state, the UE may first create a Requested NSSAI (e.g. based on the Configured NSSAI) to be included in the Registration Request message.
+The UE may then consider the list of PFBs for the S-NSSAI values included in the Requested NSSAI.
+If there are more than one S-NSSAIs in the Requested NSSAI, the UE may prioritize the S-NSSAIs, and consequently, prioritize the PFBs to be used for cell selection.
 The prioritization of S-NSSAIs is up to UE internal configuration (e.g. from higher layers) or user priorities.
+The NAS layer provides the PFB information to the AS layer for cell selection, i.e. the PFB may overwrite the frequency configuration which has been stored in the AS layer from the last RRC Connection Release procedure.

 If a Service Request procedure or activation of UP resourced for a PDU Session procedure result in use of multiple network slices operated in different frequency bands, the NG-RAN node may decide to activate Dual Connectivity in order to used different frequency bands simultaneously.